NYSEARCA:EWJ

 iShares Japan ETF was recommended as a Top Pick by The Monthly Gems by Allan Tong on 2021-08-10.
 Read the latest stock experts ratings for iShares Japan ETF.

-0 stock analysts on Stockchase covered iShares Japan ETF in the last year.
-It is a trending stock that is worth watching.
+iShares Japan ETF is followed by 37 investors on Stockchase and is a trending stock that is worth watching.

 North American markets are quite overcooked, so he's been divesting into foreign markets.
 Japan's a major market, and in an uptrend.
 Fiscal stimulation is supportive.